Demographic history of Palestine (region): British Mandate period, 1919–1948

 According to Mark Tessler, at least some of the Arab population growth was the result of immigration, mostly from the Sinai, Lebanon, Syria, and Transjordan, stimulated by the relatively favorable economic conditions in Palestine, but he noted differing opinions among scholars over how substantial it was.
 He cited one study as putting the Arab population growth attributable to immigration between 1922 and 1931 at 7%, meaning that 4% of the Arab population in 1931 was foreign-born, while noting another estimate put the growth in the Arab population attributable to immigration at 38.7%, which would mean that 11.8% of the Arab population in 1931 was foreign-born.
 Tessler wrote that "Israeli as well as Palestinian scholars have disputed this assertion, however, concluding that it is at best a theory and in all probability a myth."

 In a 1974 study, demographer Roberto Bachi estimated that about 900 Muslims per year were detected as illegal immigrants but not deported.
 He noted the impossibility of estimating illegal immigration that was undetected, or the fraction of those persons who eventually departed.
 He did note that there was an unexplained increase in the Muslim population between 1922 and 1931, and he did suggest, though qualifying it as a "mere guess", that this was due to a combination of unrecorded immigration (using the 1931 census report estimate) and undercounting in the 1922 census.

 While noting the uncertainty of earlier data, Bachi also observed that the Muslim population growth in the 19th century appeared to be high by world standards:

 "[B]etween 1800 and 1914, the Muslim population had a yearly average increase of an order of magnitude of roughly 6–7 per thousand.
 This can be compared to the very crude estimate of about 4 per thousand for the "less developed countries" of the world (in Asia, Africa, and Latin America) between 1800 and 1910.
 It is possible that some part of the growth of the Muslim population was due to immigration.
 However, it seems likely that the dominant determinant of this modest growth was the beginning of some natural increase."

-According to Justin McCarthy, "... evidence for Muslim immigration into Palestine is minimal.
+According to Justin McCarthy, "evidence for Muslim immigration into Palestine is minimal.
 Because no Ottoman records of that immigration have yet been discovered, one is thrown back on demographic analysis to evaluate Muslim migration."
-McCarthy argues that there is no significant Arab immigration into mandatory Palestine:
+McCarthy argues that there was no significant Arab immigration into mandatory Palestine: